smartycope/ezregex/README.md

 # EZRegex
 An readable and intuitive way to generate Regular Expressions

+Try my new frontend for this library at https://ezregex.streamlit.app/!

 TLDR: This is to regular expressions what CMake is to makefiles

 **Table of Contents**
 * [Usage](#usage)